Higher-order functions¶

 }

-does not take a single qubit argument, it is not possible to apply map1
+Because _RZ does not take a single qubit argument, it is not possible to apply map1

 directly.
 However,

-library also supplies a more general map
+the qexpr_utils.h library also supplies a more general map function, which

-that takes in any number of arguments, the first
+takes as input a function f that takes in any number of arguments, the first

-function then expects (1) a QList
+of which is a qbit.
+The map function then expects (1) a QList to map

-over; (2) some number of QList
+over; (2) some number of QList or array arguments (it applies f to every

 element in the array); and (3) some number of scalar arguments, which it passes

-directly to f
+directly to f.

 // qexpr_utils.h